Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Evaluation

 \subsection{DroneConnect Results}

-We use $M$ to represent the number of UAVs and $N$ to represent the number of ground nodes to cover.
+Here, $M$ denotes the number of UAVs and $N$ denotes the number of ground nodes to be covered.
 The evaluation metric is the \emph{average coverage ratio} over an episode, defined as the number of covered nodes divided by the total number of nodes.